Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 - What withdrawal symptoms do you have.

-3. The AUDIT ASSESSMENT
+3. The AUDIT assessment at rehab in Cambridge

 Finally, the AUDIT assessment is for people who have a problem with alcohol.
 It’s a series of questions that explore how alcohol is affecting you.